OMS III

 LCOM 5300 Women's Health 10 Credit Hour(s)

-The Women’s Health Obstetrics and Gynecology Third-Year Clinical Rotation is a four-week rotation introducing students to the care of women at all ages in multiple settings including the office, emergency rooms, labor and delivery, operating suites, and the hospital.
+Women's Health (Obstetrics and Gynecology) is a core, four-week, third-year rotation introducing students to the care of women at all ages in multiple settings including the office, emergency rooms, labor and delivery, operating suites, and the hospital.
 The clerkship focuses on common obstetrical and gynecological conditions necessary for comprehensive women’s health care.
 Students will acquire knowledge and learn skills that are needed as a physician in any specialty as the rotation stresses the importance of interpersonal relationships, interviewing skills, physical examinations, patient communication, surgical procedures, and the doctor-patient relationship.

 Offered: Resident